Drawbar (haulage)

 A drawbar is a solid coupling between a hauling vehicle and its hauled load.
-Drawbars are in common use with rail transport, road trailers, both large and small, industrial and recreational, and with agricultural equipment.
+Drawbars are in common use with rail transport; road trailers, both large and small, industrial and recreational; and agricultural equipment.

 Agriculture and horse-drawn vehicles

-Agricultural equipment is hauled by a tractor mounted drawbar.
+Agricultural equipment is hauled by a tractor-mounted drawbar.
 Specialist agricultural tools such as ploughs are attached to specialist drawbars which have functions in addition to transmitting tractive force.
-This was partly made redundant with Ferguson's development of the 3 point linkage in his famous TE20.
+This was partly made redundant with Ferguson's development of the three-point linkage in his famous TE20.

 A wooden drawbar extends from the front of a wagon, cart, chariot or other horse-drawn vehicles to between the horses.
 A steel drawbar attaches a three-point hitch or other farm implement to a tractor.

 Road

 A drawbar is a towing or pushing connection between a tractive vehicle and its load.

 Light vehicles

 On light vehicles, the most common coupling is an A-frame drawbar coupled to a 1 7/8 inch or 50 mm tow ball.
 These drawbars transmit around 10% of the gross trailer weight through the coupling.